Ankr-network/ankr-docs/docs/Earn/Concepts/earn-overview.md

 # Earn Overview

-Ankr Earn aims to bring the benefits of DeFi to the masses.
+Ankr Earn aims to bring the benefits of DeFi to the masses with the following solutions.

-The following solutions are available:

 ## Staking